-The resultant impairment of gas exchange is often severe and manifests as hypoxaemia with or without hypercarbia.
+The resultant impairment of gas exchange is often severe and manifests as hypoxaemia with or without hypercarbia.5

 Persistent pulmonary hypertension (PPHN) with right to left ductal and foramen ovale shunt frequently compounds the oxygenation difficulty.

-- MAS is characterised by early onset of respiratory distress (within two hours) in a meconium-stained infant.
+- MAS is characterised by early onset of respiratory distress (within two hours) in a meconium-stained infant.4

 - Tachypnoea, cyanosis and variable hyperinflation are the main clinical findings.

-- Ausculation reveals widespread ‘wet’ inspiratory crackles, occasionally with expiratory noises suggesting ball-valve airway obstruction.
+- Auscultation reveals widespread ‘wet’ inspiratory crackles, occasionally with expiratory noises suggesting airway obstruction.

-- Radiologically, the typical progression is from global atelectasis in early x-rays to a widespread patchy opacification accompanied by areas of hyperinflation and/or atelectasis.
+- Radiologically, the typical appearance is of widespread patchy opacification accompanied by areas of hyperinflation and/or atelectasis.4

-- Blood gas analysis invariably shows hypoxaemia accompanied by hypercarbia in those infants with significant airway obstruction or severe respiratory failure.
+- Blood gas analysis invariably shows hypoxaemia accompanied by hypercarbia in those infants with significant airway obstruction or severe respiratory failure.5

-- Oxygen should be administered early and liberally in any baby suspected of having inhaled meconium.
+- Oxygen should be administered early in any infant suspected of having inhaled meconium.
 The suggested target range for oxygen saturation is 91-95 per cent; target PaO2 60-90 mmHg.

-- Note: The use of oxygen has a risk to benefit equation just as for any other drug.
+- Note: The use of oxygen has a risk to benefit equation just as for any other drug.6

-- The pulmonary vasculature in a term infant is exquisitely sensitive to oxygen tension and failure to overcome hypoxaemia almost inevitably will lead to progressive pulmonary hypertension.
+- The pulmonary vasculature in a term infant is highly sensitive to oxygen tension and failure to overcome hypoxaemia will likely lead to progressive pulmonary hypertension.